Table of Contents

 - If you are up for treks to Gomukh or any other secluded area, engage a local guide.

-Overview and Significance
+Overview

 How to Reach Kedarnath

-- Nearest Railway Station: Haridwar or Rishikesh.
+Nearest Railway Station: Haridwar or Rishikesh

 Nearby Places to Visit